oscarlab/graphene-tests/README.md

 please submit a pull request to this GitHub repository.

-Please put your application sample in a subdirectory with a comprehensive name.
+Please put your application sample in a subdirectory with a comprehensible name.
 Ideally, the subdirectory name should be the same as your application.
 In addition, your application sample should have the following elements: